FooBarWidget/sandbox/README.markdown

     git clone git://github.com/rubyspec/mspec.git
     # MSpec is now available in /some-directory/mspec.

-If you already have MSpec, then you should run 'git pull' from the MSpec source directory from time to time, because RubySpec often utilizes the latest MSpec features.
+If you already have MSpec, then you should run `git pull` from the MSpec source directory from time to time, because RubySpec often utilizes the latest MSpec features.

-By invoking the MSpec script inside the RubySpec directory, it will run the entire RubySpec suite against the Ruby interpreter (named 'ruby') in your PATH:
+By invoking the MSpec script inside the RubySpec directory, it will run the entire RubySpec suite against the Ruby interpreter (named `ruby`) in your PATH:

     cd /path-to-rubyspec
     /somewhere/mspec/bin/mspec